Lothrik/diablo4-build-calc/README.md

 Parsing the proprietary file formats within is an exercise left to the reader.
 The tools I use for this are not currently public.

-I recommend starting with the ``.stl`` files if you want to see whether or not this is something you're comfortable doing as they're one of the easiest to understand.
+I recommend starting with the ``.stl`` files if you want to see whether or not this is something you're comfortable doing, as they're one of the easiest formats to understand.
 For comparison, ``.pow`` files are one of the hardest.

 ## Can I give you money for this?
 You're free to do whatever you want, I do have a [Patreon](https://www.patreon.com/lothrik).
 I'm not selling you anything though.